cbrown5/cbrown5.github.io/_posts/2018-08-20-biorxiv-pre-print-posting-guide.md

 The second is that some journals don't support pre-prints, though I haven't encountered any.
 Even Science and Nature support pre-prints.

+The next few issues are important, but are discussed more rarely in the broader blogosphere.

-The third is that some journals don't support you talking to the press about pre-prints.
+The third problem is that some journals don't support you talking to the press about pre-prints.
 For instance Science Magazine may take any pre-publication press into account when making a decision on your article.
 Easy to avoid this problem, just don't do a press release on your article, the press are unlikely to hear about it on their own.

-A fourth problem is there is a time cost to preprints.
-You have to submit them like any other journal and I've never met a scientist that enjoys working their way through a journal submission page...

-A fifth consideration is that pre-prints are meant to speed up science, but they may actually slow down publication of your paper.
-There is a time lag involved in uploading it and then waiting for it to appear online before submitting to a journal.
-This is even longer if you want to wait to get comments.
+A fourth problem is that pre-prints can reveal the identity of a paper's authors, which may break double-blind peer review.
+A reviewer apparently googled one of my paper titles that was under double blind peer review and find the pre-print (a dubious practice perhaps?).
+Then they wrote in their review - Chris you should never post pre-prints before submitting the article.

+But what's the point of a pre-print if it isn't posted pre-review?
+I think its the authors' prerogative to decide whether they might waive anonymity for the sake of a pre-print (an issue I did consider before submitting said paper).
+Either way, I think it is a potential issue you should consider, particularly if you want double-blind review.

+I look forwards to starting a debate between the double-blind proponents and the pre-print proponents on Twitter one day so, but will leave that for another blog.

 The final and I think most problematic issue that I see is that there will be multiple versions of your paper online once it is published.
 [This blog](https://smallpondscience.com/2017/07/24/whats-up-with-preprints/) has a more detailed discussion of how that is potentially an issue.
 If your paper changes considerably in peer-review, then these different versions may also have very different content.
 The multiple version problem is something that is worth considering carefully.